CSB-SUDA/NetSDR/README.md

 * Anaconda3

 ### Installation of NetSDR
-Use the install_github function from the devtools library to download and install the DRNMDRN package.
+Use the install_github function from the devtools library to download and install the NetSDR package.
 ```
 install.packages("devtools")
 library(devtools)